-Millions of homeowners have signed up for a forbearance under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-The CARES Act gives homeowners with a federally backed mortgage loan, regardless of delinquency status, who're experiencing a financial hardship that's due directly or indirectly to COVID-19, the right to get a forbearance—a temporary reduction or suspension of payments.
-The forbearance lasts up to 180 days (six months) and can be extended for up to another 180 days (six months).
+At the height of the COVID-19 pandemic, millions of homeowners signed up for a forbearance under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+The CARES Act gives homeowners with a federally backed mortgage loan, regardless of delinquency status, who are experiencing a financial hardship due directly or indirectly to COVID-19 the right to get a forbearance—a temporary reduction or suspension of payments.
+The forbearance lasts up to 180 days (six months) and, in some cases, can be extended for up to another 180 days (six months) or more.

-When a CARES Act forbearance ends, depending on your situation, you can pay the skipped amounts:
+When a CARES Act forbearance (also called a "COVID-19 forbearance") ends, depending on your situation, you can pay the skipped amounts:

 Servicers must attempt to contact homeowners 30 days before a forbearance plan is scheduled to end to determine which of these assistance programs is appropriate.

-With the COVID-19 payment deferral option, the missed payments are deferred, or moved, to the end of the loan term.
+With the COVID-19 payment deferral option, the missed payments are deferred (moved), to the end of the loan term.
 The deferred amounts, including escrow advances, must be repaid when the home is:

-Unlike with a modification, with the payment deferral program, the loan’s maturity date, remaining term, monthly payment amount, and interest rate remains the same as it was before.
+Unlike with a modification, with the payment deferral program, the loan's maturity date, remaining term, monthly payment amount, and interest rate remain the same as they were before.

 The deferred amount is non-interest-bearing.